 29 DecJames McGill son of Pte James McGill and Anne, born on 25 December.

-1823 The regiment had 593 men with an average daily sick of 31.
+1823 The average strength was 593 men with an average daily sick of 31.
 The ratio of sick to well was 1:18.
 The prevailing diseases were: continued fever, pulmonary and bowel disorders, and venereal complaints.
+The 18th Regiment had many young men who suffered repeatedly from affections of the lungs had 68 sick with pneumonia during the year.
 In 1823, the regiment moved from Valletta to Floriana replacing 80th Foot.